 Now time for our beginners singing bowl buying guide.
 Let me show you the best singing bowls for sale online.
 That way you can choose one and start enjoying the benefits.

 As a meditation teacher, I often buy them online, and I’ve learned which ones are great and which ones are bad.
 I’ve listed the best ones below for you.
 They’re ordered by price so you can easily choose one, and further down I have explained more information on how to choose a singing bowl to buy online or near you.

 I will say this, though: price does have a considerable effect on quality.
 If you’re looking for a high-quality large bell, it won’t be cheap.
 Many people want to buy singing bowls for cheap, which is understandable.
 However, it is worth spending a little extra for an exceptional one.

 1. Best cheap singing bowl

-If you’re looking to buy a cheap singing bowl online, I recommend the Ohm Store one.
+If you’re looking to buy a cheap singing bowl online, I recommend this one from the Ohm Store.
 It’s cheap but good.
 Best for beginners.

 There’s a lot I like about this little one.
 Best of all is the fact that it looks good for such a cheap bell.
 And it sounds great too.
 The frequency is 552 HZ, D-flat.
 And it’s been tested with the water technique and does indeed make water ripple and jump (which is a traditional way of testing them).

 Made of brass and without seams, this cheap Tibetan bell produces a good sound quality.
 And at the price range, it is highly affordable.
 Of course, this is just one Tibetan bell, it isn’t a complete set, so it does not activate all chakras.
 Nevertheless, it is definitely one of the best singing bowls for beginners.

 2. Best 7 Chakra Singing Bowl Set (Metal) ($$$)